Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/MapView/IdentifyLayers/readme.md

 ## How to use the sample

 Tap to identify features.
-An alert will show all layers with features under the cursor, as well as a layer count.
+An alert will show all layers with features under the cursor.

 ## How it works